“Ha! She’s so grumpy!”

 Ironically, as the drama of the mall robbery progresses, a talking cat ends up getting far less screen time than Crystal.
 Luckily, there is no shortage of pop-ups that feature Grumpy Cat doing silly things, made all the worse by the fact that these clips are an aside to the actual content of a scene.
 I can’t understand the reason for this “creative” choice, and quite frankly, I don’t want to expend much brainpower figuring it out.
 Simply playing this movie in the background while I cleaned my house was a waste of my time.

-Despite the magic of a little girl discovering she can talk to some cranky cat, Grumpy Cat’s Worst Christmas Ever in no way captures the spirit of the season and is best left as a forgotten TV movie destined to bury a franchise before it even gets off the ground.
+Despite the magic of a little girl discovering she can talk to some cranky cat, Grumpy Cat’s Worst Christmas Ever in no way captures the spirit of the season and is best left as a forgotten low-budget TV special, destined to bury a franchise before it even gets off the ground.

 Ho Ho … No.